brianhuster/live-preview.nvim/README.md

 ## TODO
 - [x] Support for KaTex math in Markdown and AsciiDoc
-- [x] Support for Mermaid diagrams in Markdown
+- [x] Support for Mermaid diagrams in Markdown and AsciiDoc
 - [x] Syntax highlighting for code blocks in Markdown and AsciiDoc
 - [x] Autoscroll in the browser as you scroll in the Markdown files in Neovim
 - [ ] Autoscroll in the browser as you scroll in the AsciiDoc files in Neovim
-- [ ] Support for diagrams in AsciiDoc

 ## Non goals